dojo/docs/dojox/data.rst

 * `dojox.data.HtmlStore <dojox/data/HtmlStore>`_

-  A read interface to work with HTML tables, lists, and collections of DIV and SPAN tags
+  An extension of `dojox.data.HtmlTableStore <dojox/data/HtmlTableStore>`__ to work with HTML tables, lists, and collections of DIV and SPAN tags

 * `dojox.data.HtmlTableStore <dojox/data/HtmlTableStore>`_